msaunby/esp-power-saver/README.md

 ### Duty-cycle scheduling

-In cases where there is no accurate time source, typically where there is no Internet access and no RTC, ESP-Power-Saver can be configured to run i duty-cycle mode, for example 2 minutes on, followed by 30 minutes off.
-This might be used for data logging, or time-lapse photography.
+In cases where there is no accurate time source, typically where there is no Internet access and no RTC, ESP-Power-Saver can be configured to run in duty-cycle mode, for example 2 minutes on, followed by 30 minutes off.
+This might be used for data logging or time-lapse photography.

 ## Shutdown method